Tag Archives: Old World Wisconsin

 We survived the festivities at Old World Wisconsin in 104 degree heat!
 I wore a very special costume that had only been worn once before.
 It was silk and “tropical weight” wool with beautiful accents of military buttons and lapels and florets.

-Laura Ingalls Wilder was born in Wisconsin in 1867, in a Little House in the Big Woods (near Pepin, WI, close to the border of Minnesota).
-Mary Hafford, the Irish immigrant who lived in the house where I work as an interpreter for the living history museum, Old World Wisconsin, was widowed in the year 1868 with 3 small children and lived as a renter in a small village near Watertown, WI.
-The Ingalls family continued to move west and eventually set up a homestead in South Dakota, but Mary Hafford worked away at her home laundry business and eventually achieved social and economic prominence in her little village.
+Happy St. Patrick’s Day!
+I woke up with Irish on my mind – soda bread and potatoes and cabbage soup and immigrants.
+As a costumed historic interpreter at Old World Wisconsin, I told the story of Mary Hafford, an Irish immigrant, and worked in her house.
+She had been widowed in the year 1868 with 3 small children and lived as a renter in a small village near Watertown, WI.
+Mary Hafford worked away at her home laundry business and eventually achieved social and economic prominence in her little village.
 In 1885, she had a new house constructed on the property that she had bought.
 She never learned to read or write, but her children did.
 Her youngest daughter, Ellen, studied dressmaking, a skilled trade, and became a live-in dressmaker.
-Ellen was married in 1891 (six years after Laura Ingalls married Almanzo Wilder), and her mother hosted a reception and dinner for 75 guests.
+Ellen was married in 1891, and her mother hosted a reception and dinner for 75 guests.
 Three months later, Mary Hafford died of dropsy.
 I imagine Ellen Hafford Thompson and wonder what stories she might have written about her life in the Little House where she lived.
 I have a burning question: what happened to her older sister, Ann, who is conspicuously absent from all records from the mid-1880s on?
 Did she die?
 If so, why isn’t she buried next to her father & mother?
 Did she go into a convent?
 Did she elope with a Lutheran?
 The mystery remains unsolved!